no1xsyzy/fyp/final.md

       The priority will be also be raised to 1.
       After some calculations, the result should be transmitted to `choose` port.
     But this event can only be transmitted after next event is sent in.
-      To solve this issue, a psuedo-event can be added to input to "push" former event out.
+      To solve this issue, a pseudo-event can be added to input to "push" former event out.

 ![`route` Module](images/route.png){#fig:route}